DEPARTMENT OF STUDENT AFFAIRS

-Academic Support and Advising- Academic advising is intended to support students in successfully completing their university courses.
+Academic Support and Advising - Academic advising is intended to support students in successfully completing their university courses.
 The academic advisor serves as a mentor who takes a proactive approach to academic intervention.
-The mandatory advisement system implemented in Fall 2019 is for students to be guided by an Academic Advisor (Faculty Member), a Programme Advisee (Programme Coordinators)and Campus Managers for a minimum twice per semester to address any concerns and for structured engagement.
+The mandatory advisement system implemented in Fall 2019 is for students to be guided by an Academic Advisor (Faculty Member), a Programme Advisee (Programme Coordinators) and/or Campus Managers for a minimum twice per semester to address any concerns and for structured engagement.

-Academic Policies and Procedure- To support you our students on this academic journey we have prepared this Students Handbook which will provide vital information concerning UCC’s policies and regulations, details information of all the programmes offered at UCC and much more .
+Academic Policies and Procedure - To support you our students on this academic journey we have prepared this Students Handbook which will provide vital information concerning UCC’s policies and regulations, details information of all the programmes offered at UCC and much more .
 It contains general information, regulations, guidelines and academic procedures pertinent to each student.
-This Handbook will answer many of your questions about your role and responsibilities as a UCC student.
-It is therefore important that students familiarise themselves with its content as all students are bound by the policies contained herein.
-For all Academic Policies click here.
+This Handbook informs about their binding roles and responsibilities as a UCC student.
+Additional academic policies are available on the UCC Website.

 LEARNING AND GROWING

-Learning and Tutorials- Tertiary studies involve navigating registration and course selection processes, getting acquainted with Learning Management Systems and more often than not an approach to instruction that caters to mature and independent learners.
-You will make psychological and emotional changes as you learn to assimilate, interpret and articulate your thoughts, feelings, attitudes and beliefs.
-In a real sense, beginning a university programme requires a kind of ‘growing up’ regardless of how old/young you are and how many educational experiences you have already had.
+Learning Platforms - Tertiary studies involve navigating registration and course selection processes, getting acquainted with the Learning Management Systems (Aeorion and Moodle) and more often than not an approach to instruction that caters to mature and independent learners.
+Students will make psychological and emotional changes as they learn to assimilate, interpret and articulate their thoughts, feelings, attitudes and beliefs.
+In a real sense, beginning a university programme requires a kind of ‘growing up’ regardless of how old/young the learner is and the level of educational experiences.

-Library and Information Resources- You can use the Library and Information Services through the Reference Service Desk and Online by sending an email to: email@example.com.
+Library and Information Resources - Library and Information Services are available through the Reference Service Desk and Online by sending an email to: firstname.lastname@example.org.
 The Library services include Library Database, Computer Area with Internet Access, General reading area; Printing services; Loan facilities and Library Information Sessions.
 Also, the Library has Databases such as: EBSCO, ProQuest, SAGE.
 Check out the Library's website.
 To view the library's website click here.

-University Website- The University’s website is specially constructed for both new and returning students and will always have up-to-date information that you will need to help you to navigate your journey through tertiary education.
-It is the buzz hub for the University that you must visit weekly.
+University Website - The University’s website is specially constructed for both new and returning students and will always have up-to-date information that are needed to help to navigate the journey through tertiary education.
+It is the buzz hub for the University that must be visited weekly.